This Article Is About Judgments And Tax Liens Mortgage Lending Guidelines

-Even if a judgment is removed from your credit report, if it is unpaid, you are still responsible for the payment of that debt.
+Even if a judgment is removed from the credit report, if it is unpaid, consumers are still responsible for the payment of that debt.

-- The statute of limitations for the judgment to appear on your report is seven years.
+- The statute of limitations for the judgment to appear on the credit report is seven years

 Credit Repair Companies